 And what about EU VAT registration thresholds?

 If you are a foreign company not established in a country, registration thresholds do not apply.
 These thresholds are only applicable to small established businesses.
 Non-established companies need to register as soon as they make the first taxable transaction.

 On top of this, you need to consider all the administrative obligations such as invoicing, bookkeeping, return preparation and ERP requirements.
 Feel free to contact us if you need any help with your VAT registrations or VAT obligations in any European country.

 How do I get a VAT number?

 You must get help to apply for a VAT number.
-An application must be submitted to the local tax authority using the right registration forms.
-This application should include documentation about your business, evidence of the authority of the legal representative and detailed information about your planned activities.
+An application must be submitted to the local tax authorities using the right registration forms.
+This application should include documentation about your business, evidence of the authority of the legal representative, and detailed information about your planned activities.

 What documents do you need to get an EU VAT number

-Registering for VAT number in a country can be a cumbersome and time consuming activity.
-We help your company putting together all documentation and filing registration forms around Europe.
-The documents required for such registration vary from one country to another, however, there are some certificates and PoAs that are usually required and that you can start putting together before contacting us:
+Registering for VAT number in a country can be a cumbersome and time-consuming activity.
+We can help your company put together all documentation and filing registration forms around Europe.
+The documents required for such registrations vary from one country to another, however, there are some certificates and PoAs that are usually required and that you can start putting together before contacting us:

-- VAT certificate in your home country: This document proves that your company is register for VAT number in its country of establishment.
+- VAT certificate in your home country: This document proves that your company is registered for a VAT number in its country of establishment.
 Normally, it must be original and recently issued by the local tax authorities, so we suggest requesting as many certificates as countries of registration.

-- Certificate of incorporation or Excerpt of the trade Register with all details about the company´s incorporation in its home country.
+- Certificate of incorporation or excerpt from the Trade Register with all details about the company's incorporation in its home country.

 You also need to consider language requirements.
 Most countries oblige you to submit all documents in their local language.
 Our network of domestic translators will be ready to help with this requirement.